 How We Can Help

-Seizure actions by the IRS are often a “last resort” and therefore allows plenty of time for taxpayers with adequate representation to resolve the tax dispute without the threat of an actual seizure.
+Seizure actions by the IRS are often a “last resort” and therefore allows plenty of time for taxpayers with adequate tax representation to resolve the tax dispute without the threat of an actual seizure.
 In most cases, effective communication with the IRS and a properly packaged financial analysis outlining your ability to pay the back taxes will help facilitate an amicable resolution without the need for a seizure.
 As your tax representative, we will communicate directly with the IRS to ensure a seizure action is never brought against you and your assets.
 If the IRS seizure process is already in place, we will prepare and submit a formal appeal and represent you in front of the Appeals Division.
 As former IRS Officers and IRS Auditors, we know how the IRS works and how to protect you and your hard-earned assets.
 Request a FREE consultation with our ex-IRS agents here.

 For immediate assistance with asset seizures, or another tax matter, contact us today at 1-714-382-6780 for a FREE and CONFIDENTIAL consultation.

 We look forward to serving you.